Logo Voyage

 • Linenhall Arts Centre in town centre hosts theatre, music and exhibitions.

-• Gaelic football: GAA Mayo county team plays football at MacHale Park (all-seater, nominal capacity 35,360 but reduced in 2019 to 25,360).
-It's 700 m east of town centre, off N5 Lawn Rd.
+• Gaelic football: GAA Mayo county team plays football at MacHale Park (all-seater, capacity 28,000).
+It's 700 m east of town centre, off N5 Lawn Rd, and named for the Archbishop of Tuam 1831-81.
 The town team Castlebar Mitchels also play here.
 (They might want to rethink that name as Mitchel was a notorious advocate of slavery, see Newry his home town.)
 The county hurling team also plays here but football is the big sport in Mayo.

 • Mayo Leisure Point has ten pin bowling, laser and arcade games and a toddlers play area.
 It's on Moneen Rd east side of town centre.